0xMirasio/IDALibcAutoFlags/README.md

 ### WARNING

 This is a simple POC project.
-This project isn't very usefull since enum flag will change following source and compilator so this is basically untrackable.
+This project isn't very usefull since enum flag will change following source and compilator so i will only track recent linux source.
-I'm currently looking for a fiable source of differents enums for differents compilator. the goal will be to detect the compilator in the binary and apply the good enum.

 **REQUIRE IDA7.X+ OR SUPERIOR**